Veterans and women graduate from two new RCBC programs prepared for careers

 According to The Solar Foundation, New Jersey is one of the top 20 solar job states.
 In addition, a Solar Energy Industries Association’s report found that New Jersey was the fourth largest “Solar State” based on cumulative solar electric capacity installed.

 The six-week Solar Ready Vets program prepared participants for the North American Board of Certified Energy Practitioners Entry Level Exam and solar-related jobs like photovoltaic (PV) system installers, sales representatives, and system inspectors.
-They will also have the opportunity to meet with 14 different solar energy employer partners.
+They also had the opportunity to meet with 14 different solar energy employer partners.

 “The Solar Ready Vets Program is a really great opportunity,” said Col. Frederick D. Thaden, 87th Air Base and Joint Base McGuire-Dix-Lakehurst commander.
 “JB MDL is one of only 10 bases nationwide that hosts this program.
 Solar Ready Vets is a fantastic opportunity for our service members because the program provides the high-quality training needed to confidently transition from military duty into the civilian work force.
 Through SRV, our veterans gain knowledge, marketable skills, and an opportunity for a successful future.”

 On Thursday, Jan.
-12 at 3:30 p.m. in the Enterprise Center, room 135, 12 women will graduate from RCBC’s third WISE class.
+12 at 3:30 p.m. in the Enterprise Center, room 135, 12 women graduated from RCBC’s third WISE class.
 WISE prepares women for nontraditional employment opportunities in energy and construction industries.
 The program introduces women to positions that include mechanic, laborer, plant operator, carpenter and meter reader.

 “More than a third of our graduates from the first and second WISE programs have new careers with leading utility companies,” said RCBC President Paul Drayton.
 “The program is a successful example of Rowan College at Burlington County’s, and the Burlington County Board of Chosen Freeholder’s, shared vision of public and private partnerships that will benefit the community by providing students with in-demand skills and companies with a prepared workforce.”